UTILITY WAREHOUSE

 Logo

 As the first step, I analysed our Call Driver Model – which segments customer support calls using OpenAI.
-These analytics are captured in Looker and revealed that billing queries are the highest call driver.
+These analytics revealed that billing queries are the highest call driver.

 Logo